PCGen/pcgen/installers/release-notes/README.md

 The project's current focus is on gaming material released under Wizards of the Coast's Open Gaming License (OGL) and sources supporting the Pathfinder RPG by Paizo, but the PCGen team also works with publishers to get permission to include limited Closed Content as well.
 PCGen runs on Windows, Mac OS X and Unix/Linux using Java

-# What's new for v6.5.5
+# What's new for v6.5.6

-PCGen v6.5.5 is an alpha release from our development branch to allow experimentation and testing of our latest work.
+PCGen v6.5.6 is an beta release from our development branch to allow experimentation and testing of our latest work.
 Please give it a shot and let us know how it works for you.
 Some notable changes in this release are listed below.